hubject/oicp/OICP-2.2/SWAGGER DOCUMNENTATION/README.md

 - PROD: https://service.hubject.com

 ## How to use
-The json files can be used with any swagger client or swaggerhub (https://swagger.io/).
+The json files can be used with  swagger-ui (https://github.com/swagger-api/swagger-ui) or swaggerhub (https://swagger.io/).
 QA url is used as a host url by default.
 For production, please change it to PROD.